tax_office_spain

 Conversely as retirement savings or investment schemes are counted as assets forming part of overall wealth, larger UK personal pensions may create or increase a Wealth Tax liability, whereas pensions in Spain are exempt from Wealth Tax.

 The second major difference is the Pension Commencement Lump Sum, or 25% UK tax free cash payment.
 This is taxable in Spain.
-If paid from a scheme considered to be a pension in Spain, e.g. a company pension, it will be subject to general rates of income tax, if taken from scheme considered to be retirement savings, e.g. a SIPP, capital gains tax rates will apply.
+If paid from a scheme considered to be a pension in Spain, e.g. a company pension, it will be subject to general rates of income tax.
+If taken from scheme considered to be retirement savings, e.g. a SIPP, capital gains tax rates will apply.

 Let’s now look in more detail at the taxation of different types of UK pensions in Spain.